On the group of purely inseparable points of an abelian variety defined over a function field of positive characteristic II: Semistable sheaves on curves

 See \cite[chap.
 5]{Brenner-Herzog-Villamayor-Three} (for instance) for all these notions.

-If $V$ is a coherent locally free sheaf on $Y$ and $l_0$ has positive characteristic, we say that $V$ is {\it Frobenius semistable} if $F^{\circ r,*}_Y(V)$ is semistable for all $r\in\mN$.
+If $V$ is a non zero coherent locally free sheaf on $Y$ and $t_0$ has positive characteristic, we say that $V$ is {\it Frobenius semistable} if $F^{\circ r,*}_Y(V)$ is semistable for all $r\in\mN$.
 The terminology {\it strongly semistable} also appears in the literature.